Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 [See a working example in Plunker](http://plnkr.co/edit/fFTGJf?p=preview).

-Some text editors support HTML code highlighting in template literals tagged with a function called `html`.
+Some text editors support HTML code highlighting in JavaScript template literals tagged with a function called `html`.
 To enable HTML code highlighting in such text editors, declare a constant called `html` to hold the `Polymer.html` function.
 Use the `html` constant in the template getter.

 Declare a constant called html to hold the Polymer.html function: { .caption }